-Cousins is currently studying for a degree in psychology at Reading University.
+Cousins has a degree in psychology at Reading University.
 When not rowing, he enjoys travelling, scuba diving, playing guitar and learning foreign languages.

 He is an Athlete Mentor for the Dame Kelly Holmes Trust and a Sporting Champions Mentor for Sport England.